 The Joint Commission has certified Mosaic as a Center of Excellence for total hip and knee replacements.
 To achieve this designation, Mosaic must follow and be evaluated against more than 150 strict standards of care.
 When you visit Mosaic for your joint replacement in St. Joseph, Maryville or Albany, you can be sure you’re getting the very best care available.

 Mosaic’s interdisciplinary team is made up of everyone involved in any aspect of your joint care, from your first evaluation to post-surgical care.
 Every team member in this program received extra education and skills for joint replacements.
 We perform more than 500 total knee and hip replacements each year, as well as more than 700 other joint replacements.
-We’re proud to provide patients with a resource guide so you always know what resources you have when questions arise, as well as ensure your pain is managed effectively and responsibly through a multimodal pain control model – because what matters most to us is getting you back the life you want.
+We’re proud to provide patients with a resource guide so you always know what resources you have when questions arise, as well as ensure your pain is managed effectively and responsibly through a multimodal pain control model.

-Our Total Joint Replacement Program was established in 2008 with the philosophy that most total joint patients are generally healthy people, who pursue surgical replacement to restore mobility and increase function, so they can regain their lives.
+Our Total Joint Replacement Program was established in 2008 with the philosophy that most total joint patients are generally healthy people, who pursue surgical replacement to restore mobility and increase function, so they don't have to stop doing the things they love because of joint pain.
 With that foundation, we have developed a program that serves physical rehabilitation patients in St. Joseph, Maryville and Albany, and is designed to get you up and moving, back home and doing the activities that you enjoy as quickly and safely as possible.

 Treatments and Procedures